 Optimize your website using SEO keywords

-In conclusion, SEO keywords and searcher’s intent are used to create content that brings value to your audience and gets ranked by the search engines.
+In conclusion, SEO keywords and the searcher’s intent are used to create content that brings value to your audience and gets ranked by search engines.
 Keywords help you connect people with your website.
 Making a list with the most relevant keywords is an essential first step in your SEO process.
 In addition, using the right keywords helps you optimize your current pages, boosting your website’s ranking.
 Find the right keywords to rank for by using our keyword research tool.